hodojek/lconvert/README.md

 ### Progress bar
 And it has a progress bar, yes
 ## Requirements
-You will need ffmpeg and ffprobe executables downloaded and avalable through the PATH variable
+You will need ffmpeg and ffprobe executables [downloaded](https://www.ffmpeg.org/) and avalable through the PATH variable

-For now there are no binaries so you will also need [cargo](https://www.rust-lang.org/tools/install) to install lconvert
+You will need [cargo](https://www.rust-lang.org/tools/install) if you want to install lconvert from source (not needed for binary releases)
 ## Installation
+### Binary
+Download binary release for your os from [releases](https://github.com/hodojek/lconvert/releases)
 ### Install with cargo
 ```
 cargo install lconvert